Sweet Saraya: Personal life

-Hamer married professional wrestler Patrick Bevis, better known by his ring name Ricky Knight, Together they have two children, both of whom are professional wrestlers: Saraya Jade, who previously wrestled for WWE under the ring name Paige and for AEW under the ring name Saraya, and Zak, who performs as Zak Zodiac.
+Hamer married professional wrestler Patrick Bevis, better known by his ring name Ricky Knight, Together they have two children, both of whom are professional wrestlers: Saraya Jade, who wrestles for WWE under the ring name Paige and previously for AEW under the ring name Saraya, and Zak, who performs as Zak Zodiac.
 She is also the stepmother of Roy Bevis, who performs as Zebra Kid and Roy Knight.
 Hamer once wrestled while she was unknowingly seven months pregnant with Saraya Jade.
 For a time, WWE Hall of Famer Jake "The Snake" Roberts lived with the family.
 The family runs the World Association of Wrestling (WAW) promotion in Norwich.
 She owns and operates Bellatrix Female Warriors, a women's wrestling promotion also based in Norwich.

 In July 2012, Channel 4 produced a documentary about the Knights entitled The Wrestlers: Fighting with My Family.
 The documentary was turned into a 2019 feature film by Stephen Merchant with Dwayne Johnson producing, titled Fighting with My Family, where she was portrayed by Lena Headey.

 In June 2020, she was accused by former trainees of verbal and physical abuse.
 After the allegation, she took a step back from social media, claiming she and the Knight family prepare to take legal action against those who have made such allegations.
 She then returned to professional wrestling in December 2020, wrestling for WAW.

+At All In (2023) the Knight family accompanied Saraya Jade in her Women's World Championship entrance and exit.